nikcleju/IT_Course/Lectures/02_SourceCoding.md

 * Coding techniques:
     * Shannon: ceil the optimal codeword lengths (round to upper)
     * Shannon-Fano: split in two groups approx. equal
-    * Huffman: best in class
+    * Huffman: group last two.
+Is best of all.
-    * Arithmetic: even better, but different